niallhatton/Scooters/README.md

 My project is to support a new business for E-Scooter Fleet management.
 The business will be deploying E-Scooters around the UK partly in response to COVID-19.
 UK goverment wanted a solution to public transport overcrowding and social distancing.

 The project is designed to provide information to the public on what we do and why do it.
 Already there is a negative feeling about the addition of scooters due to the illegal use of personal E-Scooters, we intend to provide the facts and help show how E-Scooters are a good thing for the public.
-Includinf the home page I have focused on 3 pages:
+Including the home page I have focused on 3 pages:

 - Home - Here I have given an introduction to what the company does, what we do and where we do it.
 - About - This page goes into more detail with an interactive/collapsible FAQ style section to allow the user to read answers to the most common questions we recieve.
-- Contact Us - Users have the oppertunity to fill out a contact for to send us a message or question and view our contact information.
+- Contact Us - Users have the oppertunity to fill out a contact form to send us a message or question and view our contact information.

 ---